zopefoundation/z3c.form/src/z3c/form/datamanager.rst

 purpose.
 Getting the value is done using the ``get()`` or ``query()`` method:

   >>> nameDm.get()
-  u'Stephan Richter'
+  'Stephan Richter'

   >>> nameDm.query()
-  u'Stephan Richter'
+  'Stephan Richter'

 The value can be set using ``set()``:

-  >>> nameDm.set(u'Stephan "Caveman" Richter')
+  >>> nameDm.set('Stephan "Caveman" Richter')

   >>> nameDm.get()
-  u'Stephan "Caveman" Richter'
+  'Stephan "Caveman" Richter'
   >>> stephan.name
-  u'Stephan "Caveman" Richter'
+  'Stephan "Caveman" Richter'

 If an attribute is not available, ``get()`` fails and ``query()`` returns a default value: